-- Data cutoff for current analysis: October 6, 2021 - Median duration of follow-up: 2.3 years (120 weeks) from randomization to last contact date

-- Primary endpoint: MMR rate at week 24 - Key secondary endpoint: MMR rate at week 96
+- Data cutoff for current analysis: October 6, 2021 - Median duration of follow-up: 2.3 years (120 weeks) from randomization to last contact date - Primary endpoint: MMR rate at week 24 - Key secondary endpoint: MMR rate at week 96

 Treatment duration: ≥96 weeks Key Study Criteria Asciminib Adults with CML-CP.
-ASCEMBL 40 mg twice daily previously treated with (NCT03106779) Survival ≥2 TKIs n=157 Failurea or intolerance follow-up Randomized 2:1 of most recent TKI (stratified by MCvR Patients with intolerance vs no MCvR at of most recent TKI must Bosutinib baseline) have BCR::ABL1IS 500 mg once daily >0.1% at screening n=76 N=233 Not part of current analysis No T315I or V299L mutations Switch allowed for Asciminib Survival those meeting lack 40 mg twice follow-up of efficacy criteria daily on bosutinibb 2L, 2nd line; ELN, European LeukemiaNet.
-Must meet lack of efficacy criteria based on 2013 ELN recommendations for 2L TKI therapy.
+ASCEMBL 40 mg twice daily previously treated with (NCT03106779) Survival ≥2 TKIs n=157 Failure^a or intolerance follow-up Randomized 2:1 of most recent TKI (stratified by MCvR Patients with intolerance vs no MCvR at of most recent TKI must Bosutinib baseline) have BCR::ABL1IS 500 mg once daily >0.1% at screening n=76 N=233 Not part of current analysis No T315I or V299L mutations Switch allowed for Asciminib Survival those meeting lack 40 mg twice follow-up of efficacy criteria daily on bosutinibb 2L, 2nd line; ELN, European LeukemiaNet.
+Must meet lack of efficacy criteria based on 2013 ELN recommendations for 2L TKI therapy6. b Patients who discontinued bosutinib treatment due to intolerance or any reason other than lack of efficacy were not allowed to switch to asciminib.